What is the Cheapest Shipping Option?

 Discounts & Coupon Codes

+You might get a discount on boxes, packaging tape, or bubble wrap.
 Similarly, some shipping companies offer member discounts.
-As an example, UPS provides discounts for AARP and AAA members in some instances.
+UPS, for example, sometimes provides discounts for AARP and AAA members.

-Note: You’ll likely have better luck getting discounts at FedEx and at UPS than you will at the post office.
+Note: You’ll likely have better luck getting discounts at FedEx and UPS than at the post office.

-However, most shipping carriers do offer discounts on shipping volume – including the post office.
+However, most shipping carriers, including the post office, offer discounts on shipping volume.

-As an example, if you do a bulk mailing for media mail (300 pieces or more) you get a discount.
-And, if you do a bulk first class mail (500 pieces or more), you get a discount.
+This means you can get discounted shipping prices if you mail a lot of stuff regularly.
+For example, you get a discount if you do a bulk mailing for media mail (300 pieces or more).
+And, if you do a bulk first-class mail (500 pieces or more), you get a discount.

 Check with your post office or other shipper for details on these types of discounts.

-One company isn’t necessarily better than another when it comes to safety in handling or timeliness.
+One company isn’t necessarily better than another regarding safety in handling or timeliness.
 It’s up to you to determine which company you have the best luck with.

-Do your due diligence and find the best shipping options, prices and services for your needs.
+Do your due diligence and find the best shipping options, prices, and services.
+Then, stick with what works while always looking for ways to save on or improve your shipping needs.